 Present proposal to the EQC

 Proposed rules only become effective if the Environmental Quality Commission adopts them.
-DEQ plans to present the proposed rules to the commission for a decision at its meeting on November 15-16, 2018.
+DEQ plans to present the proposed rules to the commission for a decision at its meeting on November 15-16, 2018 in Portland.

 Accessibility information